Moving Abroad During Uncertain Economic Times

 In response to recent questions from readers about finding work overseas, I would like to widen the topic and talk about “Moving Abroad during Uncertain Economic Times.”
-The subprime mortgage crisis—which started in the U.S. last year—has now widened into a serious worldwide financial crisis with an expected slowdown of the global economy for the foreseeable future.
+The subprime mortgage crisis—which started in the U.S. in 2008—has now widened into a serious worldwide financial crisis with an expected slowdown of the global economy for the foreseeable future.
 Unfortunately, the current crisis affects everyone who is considering a move overseas, regardless if it is temporary or permanent, or if it is for study, work, or retirement.
 I am not suggesting that everyone should cancel their plans to live abroad, but that during this time of a global economic crisis future expatriates should plan every financial aspect of their stay abroad very carefully.

 There are several important concerns future expatriates should bear in mind.
 One of them is the fluctuation of currency exchange rates, especially since the U.S. dollar has weakened significantly against the world’s major currencies over the past few years.
 The dollar has recently gained strength, as the global economy has weakened, but with a high U.S. budget deficit, a high trade imbalance, and a weak domestic economy, it is far from certain that the dollar will hold on to its recent gains.
 The value of the dollar particularly affects expatriates who depend on U.S. dollars to pay for their stay overseas.
 When I lived in Rio de Janeiro as an exchange student, Brazil had recently introduced a new currency, which was initially kept very high against the dollar.
 As a result, the cost of living during my yearlong stay in Brazil was higher than in the U.S. It was a bad decision on my part to study in Brazil at that time.
 Similarly, a few years back in Portugal I had to pay more for Euros every time I withdrew money from the ATM.
 Although small devaluations of the dollar will not seriously affect your budget, it can add up over an extended period of time.